BeaconCMS/beacon/guides/deployment/multiple_domains_hosting.md

 ## Multiple Domains/Tenants hosting with BeaconCMS

-So if you need to host multiple domains or subdomains in Beacon, you can use the same `:host` option:
+So if you need to host multiple domains or subdomains with Beacon, you can use the same `:host` option:

 Here's another example, but now using Beacon: